Towards the next Industrial Revolution

 Framing is a powerful tool to identify or create synergies and collaboration, so once you’ve identified the human/machine collaboration and outcome, you should:

-- Define the purpose of the change - and aligning it with “the why we do it”
+- Define the purpose of the change - and align it with “the why we do it”

 - Demonstrate the wins